rlqualls/tndweather/README.md

 For a city, there are flags to output only particular data.

-exampple 3:
+example 3:

-tndweather.py -c brasilia -C brazil -t
+## tndweather.py -c brasilia -C brazil -t
 75 °F

 # BUGS